Skagit Valley Tulip Festival Mt Vernon WA Tips & Places to Visit!

 Each year the Tulip Festival occurs during the month of April.
-Last year organizers anticipated full blooms during the mid month in April (and this is the timeframe for most years), so if your wanting to see the most color, you might want to plan a visit around that timeframe.
+In previous years, organizer anticipate full blooms during the mid month in April (and this is the timeframe for most years), so if you’re wanting to see the most color, you might want to plan a visit around that timeframe.
 I know the tulips in my yard are popping early this year, so keep an eye on their website for updates on this years bloom schedule!
 We have resources that you can check out below to determine what is in bloom (when you check out their websites they often give current updates on the status of the blooms) to help you plan the best time for your visit.

 April is the month for the big Tulip Festivals around the Northwest – the biggest festival is up in Mt Vernon, WA – the Skagit Valley Tulip Festival, although there is also a popular Wooden Shoe Tulip Festival in Woodburn, Oregon that we used to go when we lived in western Oregon – it’s also beautiful, just on a smaller scale to the Skagit Valley Tulip Festival.
 We also recently learned of another smaller Tulip Festival in Woodland, WA (southwest Washington).

 I spent several years living right in the heart of the tulips in Mt Vernon – it’s actually where my husband and I got married (18 years ago!) & I worked just 5 minutes away from the Tulip Fields during our time there.
 So I always get sentimental when the Tulip Festival time comes around as I miss those days of living so close & heading out to the fields for pictures and watching the sun go down on the tulip fields after work.